DendrouLab/panpipes/docs/yaml_docs/pipeline_ingestion_yml.md

 # Ingestion YAML

 In this documentation, the parameters of the `ingest` configuration yaml file are explained.
-This file is generated running `panpipes ingest config`.  <br> The individual steps run by the pipeline are described in the [spatial preprocess workflow](../workflows/qc.md).
+This file is generated running `panpipes ingest config`.  <br> The individual steps run by the pipeline are described in the [ingestion workflow](../workflows/qc.md).

 When running the ingestion workflow, panpipes provides a basic `pipeline.yml` file.
 To run the workflow on your own data, you need to specify the parameters described below in the `pipeline.yml` file to meet the requirements of your data.